sims1710/Bin2Dec/README.md

 # Bin2Dec
-A simple python program converting a binary input (maximum 8 digits) to a denary number
+A simple python program converting a binary input to a denary number

+Note: The GUI uses Ttinker